 Are there any fundamental differences between a barn and a stable?

-The design of a barn and the design of a stable will generally be different to help them fulfil their purpose.
-Stables usually consist of secure areas to house your horses.
+The design of a barn and the design of a stable will generally be different to help them fulfill their purpose.
+Horse stable construction typically consists of secure areas to house your horses.
 Barns are more open plan – perhaps you will have a hay barn to store and protect hay, or perhaps you will have a barn with doors for securely keeping livestock or farming machinery.

 Stable designs